alexk99/the_router/captive_portal.md

     listen 192.168.100.2;

-Edit the TR_UDP_API_ADDR variable in /etc/bisonrouter/captive_portal/tr_captive_portal_redirect.lua and use the BisonRouter IP address of the p-t-p link to linux.
+Edit the TR_UDP_API_ADDR variable in /etc/bisonrouter/captive_portal/tr_captive_portal_redirect.lua and use the IP address of the BisonRouter p-t-p link to linux.

+    TR_UDP_API_ADDR = "192.168.100.1"

 Restart OpenResty